vitiral/simple-quality/clean-code.md

 Now we are going to auto-format our code.
 Run `autopep8 flash -r --in-place` and run `git diff` to see what it changed.
+Autoformatters are a great way to remove the pain in having standardized code.

 Commit those changes.
 Now run `docformatter flash -r --in-place` and then `git diff`.
-This will fix your docstrings to be standardized.
+You will see that your docstrings are now all standardized.

 Commit your changes.
 There is one final thing we should do, and that is format your requirements.
 Run `rst fmt -w`.
 This will format and